 - 270 hours of practice in an approved company/institution.
 Work on the practice report is not included in the 270 hours

-The following mandatory assignments must be delivered within specified deadlines:
+The following mandatory assignments must be delivered and approved within specified deadlines:

 - Three reflection exercises